NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 =====================================================

 TokenClassification Model supports Named entity recognition (NER) and other token level classification tasks, \
 as long as the data follows the format specified below.

-This model card will focus on the NER task.
+We're going to use NER task through out this documentation.
 Named entity recognition (NER), also referred to as entity chunking, identification or extraction, is the task of \
 detecting and classifying key information (entities) in text.
 In other words, a NER model takes a piece of text as \
 input and for each word in the text, the model identifies a category the word belongs to.